The Skysnag Blog

 1: DMARC Alignment Failures

 DMARC uses [identifier alignment] to ensure that the message is coming from the domain that you specified in the “From” section of the email header.
 This process can be possible if your DKIM and SPF records are properly configured.
-Use our DMARC record generator tool to set up DMARC for your domain.

 If your records are misconfigured, DMARC will fail even for authentic emails, so make sure your SPF record has your sending domain IP and if there is any third party sending on your behalf, they are included in your SPF.
 As for DKIM, make sure that your domain key matches the From header key.